-It is important to note that it is not just cisgender women and girls (i.e., those who were assigned the sex female at birth and identify as a women/girls) who menstruate.
+1 It is important to note that it is not just cisgender women and girls who menstruate.
 Non-binary people and Two-Spirit people may also menstruate.
-Transgender people who have female sex organs and were assigned the sex female at birth may also menstruate.
+Transgender people who have female sex organs may also menstruate.
 Essentially, any person who had female reproductive organs at birth may menstruate.
 For this reason, this document uses the term people who menstruate.
 In places, this document refers to women and girls, specifically, because much of the research out there uses this language.
 This speaks to the need for improvements to the way studies are conducted.